Search This Blog

 FUN CAMEL FACTS

-In Qatar there is a sport called Robot Camel Racing where robots are placed on top of the camels are operated by a joystick, using the right hand to crack whips and the left to pull on the reins. by law they are the only jockeys allowed in Qatar.
+In Qatar there is a sport called Robot Camel Racing where robots are placed on top of the camels are operated by a joystick, using the right hand to crack whips and the left to pull on the reins.
+By law they are the only jockeys allowed in Qatar.

 Camels are very social and like to greet each other by blowing in each other's faces.